hsgroves/cs290info/lessons/week8.md

 This is a programming course, and if you'd rather focus on a functional app than one that looks pretty, that's fine.
 On the other hand, if you'd rather make a basic app and spend time making it look amazing, I'm perfectly happy with that as well.

-Either way, knowing about HTML and CSS will do nothing but make your life easier - especially if
+Either way, knowing about HTML and CSS will do nothing but make your life easier - especially if you end up doing any kind of web application development in the future.

 ##HTML Basics & Document Structure
 HTML is not a programming language - it's a markup language (if you're curious or don't know, HTML stands for *H*yper*T*ext *M*arkup *L*anguage).
 That means that there's no functionality or control statements built into HTML itself - it's just a way to tag sections of text in different ways.